Bicycle

 Handlebars come in a variety of shapes and sizes, adapted to different types of cycling.
 Road bikes typically use curved handlebars, offering several grip positions for the rider, which is useful for changing posture on long rides and adapting to different riding situations.
 Flat handlebars, commonly found on mountain bikes and hybrid bikes, offer a more upright position and better handling on rough terrain.

 A key aspect in choosing a handlebar is its width.
 Handlebars that are too wide or too narrow can be uncomfortable and can affect the bike's handling.
-The ideal width depends on the rider's shoulder width and the type of cycling practiced.
+The ideal width depends on the rider's shoulder width and the type of cycling practised.

 Handlebar maintenance involves ensuring that the handlebars are properly attached to the bike, and that the grips or tape are in good condition.
 Loose handlebars can be dangerous, while worn tape or slippery grips can reduce control and comfort.